Berkmann18/lh-avg/.github/ISSUE_TEMPLATE/2-feature-request.md

 Please describe the problem you are trying to solve.

 **Describe the solution you'd like**
-Please describe the desired behavior.
+Please describe the desired behaviour.

 **Describe alternatives you've considered**
 Please describe alternative solutions or features you have considered.